top of page

 What you can expect to see -

-We have 4 groups taking turns to perform 30 minute portions of the play, so you will get to see your child making their own personal contribution to a section of a full length production.
+We have 4 groups taking turns to perform 20-30 minute portions of the play, so you will get to see your child making their own personal contribution to a full length production.

 All the characterisation you will see links to the themes we have covered over the course of this project.
-So we’re hoping you find Charlie Bucket to be a shining example of resilience and determination.
+So we’re hoping you find the characters to be a shining example of resilience and determination.

 Please note, not all students are playing main parts.
 Chorus roles are essential for those who haven’t done drama before, or who struggle with confidence.
 We always make sure to share these out fairly across projects.
 As a result, your child may not be playing a main role, but we hope that you will come and support all actors onstage because all roles are essential and valued.
 Our focus is on their experience throughout the project, so we will be doing everything we can to avoid putting pressure on the performance day.
 It is intended to be a day of celebration, that we can’t promise will be perfect, but we plan to provide a space full of applause and a sense of achievement.